cpp-tutor/learnmoderncpp-tutorial/08-files-and-formatting.md

 * The use of `print()` is straightforward and simply outputs `Hello, World!` on a single line, using the variant that prints to a `std::ostream`, in this case `cout`.

 * The call to `println()` reverses the order of its subsequent parameters and outputs them textually: `true or false`.
-You should be aware that this prints to the C standard output (`stdout`) as mixing stream and C output can sometimes cause issues.
+You should be aware that this prints to the C standard output (`stdout`); mixing C++ stream and C output can sometimes cause buffering issues.

-* The uses of `format()`, first with a 8-bit and second with a wide-character format string, create a temporary (wide-) string and then put this to the (wide-) character output stream.
+* The uses of `format()`, firstly with a 8-bit, and secondly with a wide-character format string, create a temporary (wide-)string and then put this to the (wide-)character output stream.

 * The function `format_to()` is called with `ostream_iterator<char>(cout)` which is boilerplate for creating a suitable output iterator from a stream object.

 * The use for `format_to_n()` is more involved as it uses a fixed size `std::array` to hold the wide-character output string.
 The first parameter is the (writable) iterator pointing to the start of the array, and the second is the maximum number of characters to write.
-The return value has an `out` data member which is the iterator pointing to the next character in the array, which needs to be set to NUL in order to allow putting `data()` to `wcout`.
+The return value has an `out` data member which is the iterator pointing to the next character in the array, which needs to be set to zero in order to allow putting (`std::array`'s, not `std::string`'s) `data()` to `wcout`.

 **Experiment:**